Ozzie Albies Preview, Player Props: Braves vs. Pirates

-The Atlanta Braves and Ozzie Albies (.318 slugging percentage over his past 10 games, including one homer), take on starter Mitch Keller and the Pittsburgh Pirates at Truist Park, Friday at 7:20 PM ET.
+The Atlanta Braves and Ozzie Albies (.304 slugging percentage over his past 10 games, including one homer), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at Truist Park, Saturday at 7:20 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Cardinals.
+He had a hitless showing in his last game (0-for-5) against the Pirates.

 Ozzie Albies Game Info & Props vs. the Pirates